Thanks for visiting ⋆˙⟡♡

 Final Deliverables at a Glance

 After incorporating all our insights, this represents our final deliverable for NASA’s Eclipse Soundscape.
-We designed this layout to welcome new participants, helping them understand the project and confidently take part.
+We designed this layout to welcome new participants, helping them understand the project and confidently take part in.

 Changes Made #1